fahbench/fahbench/README.md

  1. Enter the virtual machine with `vagrant ssh`

- 1. Run `install-openmm.sh`, then `install-fahbench.sh`.
+ 1. Run `install-fahbench.sh`.
 Build artifacts
-    will be copied to the `dist/` directory in this repository.
+    will be copied to the `dist/` directory in the packaging directory.